Trolleybuses in Guadalajara

-The Guadalajara trolleybus system (Sistema de trolebuses de Guadalajara) serves Guadalajara, the capital city of the state of Jalisco in Mexico.
+The Guadalajara trolleybus system (Sistema de trolebuses de Guadalajara) served Guadalajara, the capital city of the state of Jalisco in Mexico, from 1976 to 2025.

-Opened on 15 December 1976, the system is owned by the government of Jalisco.
+Opened on 15 December 1976, the system was owned by the government of Jalisco.
 From its opening until January 2016, it was operated by Sistema de Transporte Colectivo de la Zona Metropolitana (Sistecozome), an agency of the Jalisco government.
 On 29 January 2016, operation was transferred from Sistecozome to another state agency, Sistema de Tren Eléctrico Urbano (SITEUR), which also operates the Guadalajara light rail system.
 A particularly notable feature of the system was its use, from the system's opening in late 1976 until circa 1 March 1988, of a trolleybus-only subway, with multiple stations, under Avenida Federalismo in the central part of the city.
 The subway was closed in 1988 so that it could be converted for use by light rail.

 A new fleet of 25 DINA/Škoda trolleybuses was purchased in 2015, and they began to enter service on 2 February 2016, when the system reopened – now under its new operator – after a one-year suspension that had begun on 31 January 2015.
 Previously, the fleet had consisted of MASA trolleybuses, from 1982 until 2015, and originally ex-Chicago Marmon-Herrington trolleybuses, which had been in use from 1976 to 1993.